Tropical Fukaya Algebras: Homotopy units

-The type of a weighted treed curve is given by the type of the treed curve, and the labels $\{\whitet,\greyt,\blackt\}$ at the inputs and outputs, and whether the weight at any vertex is zero, infinite or neither.
-The moduli space $\M_\Gamma$ of weighted treed disks can be identified with
+\end{enumerate} Consequently, if the output edge is weighted, since there is exactly one incoming edge by the \hyperref[item:outgoing]{(Outgoing edges axiom)}, graphs with different weights may be isomorphic. \item{\rm(Combinatorial type)} The \em{type} of a weighted treed disk is given by the type of the treed disk, and the labels $\{\whitet,\greyt,\blackt\}$ at the inputs and outputs, and whether the weight at any vertex is zero, infinite or neither.
+Thus the combinatorial type of a weighted treed disk includes a partition of weighted edges